Are you comfortable working with machines and tools in a confined space for a prolonged duration?

 A train driver in Australia operates a train, a locomotive, or multiple units.
 They are responsible for driving a passenger or freight train and handling its entire mechanical operation.

-You need a Certificate IV in train driving and passing necessary medical and pre-employment checks to assess your suitability for the role.
+To become a train driver in Australia, you need a Certificate IV in train driving and pass necessary medical and pre-employment checks to assess your suitability for the role.

 If you enjoy serving others and are interested in visiting different local places on a train, here is a complete guide on entering a role as a train driver in Australia.